paulirish/statikk/README.md

 Your server will be running on `http://localhost:1203` server `/Users/hongy/magic/sites` directory.

+## FAQ

-## What about the HTTP Headers?
+### What about the HTTP Headers?

-There are some default HTTP Headers that I am going to introduce for the reaons why I have create this package in the first place:
+> There are some default HTTP Headers that I am going to introduce for the reaons why I have create this package in the first place:

-1. Content-Type: static uses another internal Node.js package `mime` to check against content types
+> 1. Content-Type: static uses another internal Node.js package `mime` to check against content types
-2. Cache-Control: 'no-cache'.
+> 2. Cache-Control: 'no-cache'.
 The primary purpose of static was so I could easily run a folder as web server over HTTP while I'm working on a new site.
 Might as well kill off the cache while I'm writing and debugging CSS and JavaScript.
 There will be an option to disable to default behaviour though.

-## FAQ

 ### Why default to port 1203?

 > It's all personal.

+### How does statik treat root `/`?

+> For now, it will translate that into `index.html`